droidsam1/data-structures-and-algorithms/chapter15/README.md

 For the example tree in the text (which also appears in the previous exercise), write out the order in which the book titles are printed with postorder traversal.
+``R: The order would be: Alice in Wonderland, Lord of the Flies, Great Expectations, Pride and Prejudice, The Odyssey, Robinson Crusoe, Moby Dick``